COMP90054/Documentation/FAQ-Pacman.md

 All matches played in the preliminary contests are automatically recorded and the most recent ones can be viewed on the contest site.
 You are also able to download the history associated with each replay.

+A new script [replay.py] is provided by Sebastian that can be used to select which replay to run from a collection of replays (obtained from the contest site).
+This is an extended version of the one developed by a student in 2020, Thomas and hosted [here](https://github.com/itsjfx/pacman-contest-replay-player).
+This makes running replays much easier!

-### How does one check if a given agent is currently scared?
+## How does one check if a given agent is currently scared?
 Is the only option to check the number of capsules in previous states?

 ```
 GetAgentState(self.index).scaredTimer
 ```

-###  It looks like the distance calculator is performing calculations in the background of our turns, can we replace it with our own version that does more?
+##  It looks like the distance calculator is performing calculations in the background of our turns, can we replace it with our own version that does more?

 The short answer is **no**, you cannot replace or change that code, but you can create your own version that you use instead.
 For the long answer, keep reading.